ianaliti/tp13/README.md

 | `dog` | `dog` | none — internal only |
 | `nginx` | — | `${NGINX_PORT}:80` |

 `cat` and `dog` don't expose any ports directly.
 The only way to reach them is through Nginx.
-Nginx listens on port 8090 (configured via `.env`) and routes traffic like this:
+Nginx listens on port 80 (configured via `.env`) and routes traffic like this:

 - `GET /` — round-robin between `cat` and `dog` (load balancing)
 - `GET /cat` — always goes to the `cat` container only
 - `GET /dog` — always goes to the `dog` container only
+- `GET /grafana/` — proxied to Grafana
+- `GET /prometheus/` — proxied to Prometheus
+- `GET /portainer/` — proxied to Portainer

 Nginx also waits for both `cat` and `dog` to be healthy before starting, using `depends_on` with `condition: service_healthy`.